Kanne

-Kanne (Limburgish: Kan) is a village in the municipality of Riemst in the southeastern part of the Belgian province of Limburg. as of 2021, the village has 1,162 inhabitants of which a significant part have the Dutch nationality.
+Kanne (Limburgish: Kan) is a village in the municipality of Riemst in the southeastern part of the Belgian province of Limburg.
+As of 2021, the village has 1,162 inhabitants, a significant number of whom have Dutch nationality.

 Location

 Kanne is situated right on the border with the city of Maastricht in the Dutch province of Limburg.
 It is also on the border with the Walloon municipality of Visé.
 Kanne is situated in the valley of the river Geer (Dutch: Jeker) between Cannerberg (part of the Hesbaye Plateau) in the west and Mount Saint Peter (Caestert Plateau) in the east.
 The village is also situated on the Albert Canal, at the western end of the canal's passage through Mount Saint Peter.

 History

 The name Kanne ("Cannes") was mentioned first in a document of 965.
 In 1079 it was referred to as apud Kanne.
 The meaning of the name is not known.

-Kanne consists of two part: Opkanne ("Upper Kanne") and Neercanne ("Lower Kanne").
+Kanne consists of two parts: Opkanne ("Upper Kanne") and Neercanne ("Lower Kanne").
 Opkanne belonged in 965 to the chapter of Saint Martin's church in Liège.
 In 1391 the Van den Bosch family owned Opkanne.
 Their castle in Opkanne, Castle Harff, stood near present-day Bovenstraat.
 In 1486 Gijs (Guy) van den Bosch, lord of Opkanne and a companion of William I de La Marck, was murdered by an angry mob in Liège.
 Neercanne was always privately owned.
-From 1794 till 1843 the two parts of Kanne were briefly united but they were separated again as a result of the Treaty of London (1839).
+From 1794 till 1843 the two parts of Kanne were briefly united, but they were separated again as a result of the Treaty of London (1839).

-Being situated close to Maastricht, which was besieged many times, Kanne suffered a lot of warfare.
-In the 1930s, along with the construction of Albert Canal, an important military fortress was built near Kanne, Fort Eben-Emael.
+Situated close to Maastricht, which was besieged many times, Kanne was often a battleground.
+In the 1930s, along with the construction of the Albert Canal, an important military fortress was built near Kanne, Fort Eben-Emael.
 In May 1940, at the beginning of World War II, 217 Belgian soldiers died here when they tried to stop the German invaders as part of the Battle of Belgium.